ADirin/OTP1_LectureMaterial/Week 1/Introduction to Software Engineering.md

 and maintaining software systems.
 It involves various processes, methodologies, and techniques aimed at creating high-quality software efficiently.
 In this introduction, we will explore the fundamental concepts of software engineering, including software engineering processes, disciplines, and the software development life cycle (SDLC).
+# Software Engineering Disciplines:

+Software engineering encompasses various disciplines, each focusing on specific aspects of software development.
+Some prominent software engineering disciplines include:

+1. Software Requirements Engineering: Focuses on eliciting, analyzing, documenting, and managing software requirements to ensure that the software meets stakeholders' needs.

+2. Software Design and Architecture: Involves designing the structure and organization of software components to achieve desired functionality, performance, and maintainability.

+3. Software Testing and Quality Assurance: Focuses on verifying and validating software to ensure it meets quality standards and performs as expected.

+4. Software Maintenance and Evolution: Addresses the ongoing maintenance, enhancement, and evolution of software systems to adapt to changing requirements and environments.

+5. **Software Project Management**: Involves planning, organizing, and controlling software projects to ensure they are completed on time, within budget, and according to specifications.

 > ![Software Engineering](/Images/software-engineering-introduction.png)